worldyn/ScreenshotasaService/README.md

 be returned immediately from the DB, otherwise the phantoms script will be run.

 FOR THE FUTURE:

-more error handling
+* more error handling
-concurrency
+* concurrency instead of iterative proccesses
-message queues
+* message queues, for example exchange async parts